Allied Health Professions Federation Scotland (AHPFS)

 We are arts therapists, dramatherapists, music therapists, orthoptics, dieticians, podiatrists, physiotherapists, speech and language therapists, orthotists and prosthetists, occupational therapists, paramedics, and radiographers.
 We work with people of all ages; we diagnose; we prevent, we treat and we help people live their best lives.

 AHPs are leaders and advocates for change.
 Utilising AHPs to our maximum effect impacts and delivers true transformational change across health, social care, public health, education, the third sector and beyond.
-We bring different solutions to incredibly trickly problems across the sectors and across the life journey.
+We bring different solutions to incredibly tricky problems across the sectors and across the life journey.

 MEMBERSHIP: